edgardomortiz/Captus/docs/content/assembly/clean/report.md

 ##### Features:

 - By switching the buttons at the top of the plot, you can choose whether to show counts or percentages.
+- Samples are sorted in descending order by number or percentage of bases passed cleaning.
 - By clicking on the legend, you can toggle between showing and hiding each series.

 Original data for this plot is stored in `03_qc_extras/reads_bases.tsv`.